RobinvdGriend/basic-blog-app/README.md

 # basic-blog-app
-Basic blogging system built using Rails as part of The Odin Project curriculum.
+Basic blogging system built using Ruby on Rails as a personal project

-Check out The Odin Project here: http://www.theodinproject.com/